ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 ### Categorising Mergesort

 Note that the merging algorithm is not in-place, becaue we allocate space for the temporary result array.
-In is in fact possible to do the merging in-place, but this involves moving around elements in a way similar to Insertion sort, which is both is more complex and less efficient as the algorithm above.
+It is in fact possible to do the merging in-place, but this involves moving around elements in a way similar to Insertion sort, which is both is more complex and less efficient as the algorithm above.